Parenting and raising beef. They have more in common than one might think, including the fact that nobody does either one exactly the same.

 Grazing cornstalks is pretty win-win-win because our pasture is getting some much needed rest, our cows are getting the nutrients they need, and the corn field in turn gets a little natural fertilizer.
 If we were to raise say grass-finished beef, we would not be able to utilize the resource we have in cornstalks.

 It is affordable.

-When considering resources money is also one that has to take into account, and in our case there isn’t a lot of it sitting in our account.
-Other methods of raising beef, such as grass-finished or organic, have input costs higher conventional grain-finished beef.
+When considering resources, money is also one that has to take into account.
+And, in our case, there isn’t a lot of it sitting in our account.
+Other methods of raising beef, such as organic or grass-finished, have input costs higher than those of conventional grain-finished beef.
 Taking advantage of grazing crop residues, such as cornstalks, is one way we keep our input costs low.

-Raising conventional beef isn’t just more affordable for Tom and me as raisers of beef.
+Raising conventional beef isn’t just more affordable for my husband and me as raisers of beef.
 Our lower input costs result in a safe and nutritious protein that won’t break the bank – one more option for beef consumers.